 AI governance is a complex and evolving field, with various regulations, guidelines, and best practices emerging at a global level.
 Governments, international organisations, and industry bodies are working together to address ethical concerns and ensure the responsible use of AI technologies.
 Adhering to these regulatory frameworks and incorporating best practices can help businesses and organisations navigate the ethical considerations associated with AI and build trust among users and stakeholders.

-It is important to note that AI governance regulations and guidelines are continually evolving.
-Therefore, it is essential to consult the relevant regulatory authorities and keep abreast of the latest developments in AI governance in specific jurisdictions.
+It is important to ensure AI governance regulations and guidelines are continually evolving.
+Therefore, it is essential to consult the relevant regulatory authorities and keep abreast of the latest developments in robust AI governance in specific jurisdictions.

 - GDPR: General Data Protection Regulation